-The project's contribution to global warming from the generation of greenhouse gases would be negligible because project buildout would result in the development of one net, new residence.
+The project's contribution to global warming from the generation of greenhouse gases would be negligible because no new residential development is proposed. project buildout would result in the development of one net, new residence.
 As such, there would be no significant change in greenhouse gas emissions.
 Therefore, impacts would be less than significant.